-Best Foods You Can Eat While You Are in Orthodontic Treatment
+The Best Foods You Can Eat With Braces?

-Best Foods for Your Diet During the First Days
+Best Foods for Your First Week With Braces or Clear Aligners

-Even with Invisalign, it can be best to stick to soft foods to avoid any discomfort.
+Even if you wear braces or clear aligners, it will be best to stick to soft foods to avoid any discomfort.
+Likewise, you’ll want to stay away from foods or beverages that are too hot or cold and prevent any additional discomfort due to tooth sensitivity.
 Some ideal foods to eat in the first days of treatment include:

-What Not to Include in Your Diet During Your Treatment
+Foods to Avoid in Your Diet During Your Treatment With Braces

 Once you have gotten used to your braces, you can expand your diet.
 However, it is important to remember what types of foods you can’t eat while in braces.
 If you want to avoid damaging your brackets and wires, you must avoid anything too hard, chewy, sticky, or crunchy.